1. An international event

 4. Pre- and post-match

-The Euros are held just once every four years, so you need to take full advantage.
+European Championship Football is held just once every four years, so you need to take full advantage.
 It’s important to focus your marketing efforts on the entire competition… but that’s not all… The days immediately before and after the championship are also worthy of your attention.
 The well-known ‘teaser’ process allows you to create virality and arouse viewers’ curiosity (surveys, predictions, etc.).
 The post-match celebrations should not be overlooked either, as certain formats, such as a recap quiz, can help start the conversation with your audience after the final whistle.

 5. The emotion, of course!